Hypfer/ICantBelieveItsNotValetudo/README.md

 home automation software that allows fetching images from a URL.
 The map will also be available as base64-encoded string at `http://host:port/api/map/base64`.
-By default, the image data is published via MQTT to the topic set in `mqtt.mapDataTopic`.
+By default, the image data is published via MQTT to `mqtt.topicPrefix/mqtt.identifier/MapData/map`.

 ## Advanced Map Configuration